kkinnear/zprint/README.md

   minimize the amount of word wrapping it does, while still allowing it to do much better than the previous default by using `{:style :minimal-smart-wrap}`.
 You need to have `{:comment {:smart-wrap? true}}` to use `:minimal-smart-wrap`.
+Smart wrap works hard to not wrap things like numbered or bulleted lists.
+If you have a case where it wraps something that it shouldn't, please submit an issue.
+It is likely that it can be fixed with a configuration change.
 See the reference manual for more details on how to configure smart wrap.

   * You can now specify some keys to come last in a map as well as some keys to appear first in a sorted map.
 The `{:map {:key-order [...]}}` configuration places all of the keys prior to the distinguished key